Pobega/dotfiles/README.md

 ![fish screenshot](https://raw.githubusercontent.com/pobega/dotfiles/master/fish.png)

 ## tmux
 Lots of workflow changes here.
-Just read the configuration file if you want more information.
+Backtick used as the meta command for ease of use.
+Read the configuration file if you want more information.

 ![tmux screenshot](https://raw.githubusercontent.com/pobega/dotfiles/master/tmux.png)